Super-Manda/School_District_Analysis/README.md

 ### Affect on District and School Summaries
 -	How is the district summary affected?

+The district summary has been affected very negligibly.
+Average math score has gone from 78.99 to 78.9.
+Average reading score remains the same at 81.9.
+The percent passing math went from 74.99 to 74.8.
+The percent passing reading went from 85.81 to 85.7.
+The overall percent passing went from 65.17 to 64.9.
 ![District_Analysis](https://github.com/Super-Manda/School_District_Analysis/blob/main/Resources/District_Analysis.png)

 -	How is the school summary affected?